 A factual search reveals they have not failed an IFCN fact check.

-Overall, we rate the Toronto Sun, Right Biased based to story selection and editorial positions that favor the right and Mixed for factual reporting due to a lack of sourcing and scientific positions that do not align with the consensus of science.
-(7/28/2016) Updated (M. Huitsing 1/13/2019)
+Overall, we rate the Toronto Sun, Right Biased based to story selection and editorial positions that favor the right and Mostly Factual for reporting, rather than High due to a lack of sourcing and scientific positions that do not align with the consensus of science.
+(7/28/2016) Updated (M. Huitsing 10/10/2019)